• About

 Brunel's Restaurant

-The lovely two-storey building is painted an attractive darkish blue.
-Inside it divides into two, with seating on both sides at the front windows and an open kitchen on the right whwre you can see the Owner-Chef, Paul Cunningham, and his team at work.
+The handsome two-storey building is painted an attractive darkish blue.
+Inside it divides into two, with seating on both sides at the front windows and an open kitchen where you can see the team of chefs at work.

-It's named to honour the pioneering Victorian engineer Isambard Kingdom Brunel's connections with the town.
-The link inspires a subtle decorative theme which is both interesting and entertaining - right down to details like 'winch' salt and pepper mills, and 'shackle' napkin rings on tables.
+It's named in honour of the pioneering Victorian engineer Isambard Kingdom Brunel's connections with the town.
+The link inspires a decorative theme which is both interesting and entertaining - right down to details like 'winch' salt and pepper mills, and 'shackle' napkin rings on tables - and there's a large mural of the great man himself to welcome arriving guests, which creates a pleasing quirkiness and adds to the atmosphere.

 All this and good value too - no wonder fans are willing to travel many miles for the pleasure of a meal at Brunel's.
-Lucky Newcastle to have this gem in the town - and it is open every day, for long hours.
+Lucky Newcastle to have this gem in the town.

 Less